 - Supporting the department in its fisheries policy development, implementation and review processes.

-ABARES Fisheries Economics section produces research which provides a comprehensive account of historical trends in, and the outlook for, Australian fisheries.
+The Natural Resource Economics Program manages ABARES fisheries economics research which provides a comprehensive account of historical trends in, and the outlook for, Australian fisheries.
 Information and analysis contained in these reports are accessed by policy makers, managers, researchers and industry.

 In addition to regular publications, ABARES Fisheries Economics section publishes occasional economic research on issues surrounding Australian fisheries.